 \subsubsection{Benchmarks}

-We benchmark our proposed framework against two state-of-the-art baselines: the planning-based Ego-Planner~\cite{zhou2020ego} and the learning-based DiffPhys~\cite{zhang2025learning}.
-The DiffPhys baseline was implemented with an observation space comprising depth images, target velocity, altitude, and body-frame velocity, utilizing a safety margin of $0.2\,\mathrm{m}$.
-Experiments were conducted in four challenging test environments (Fig.~\ref{fig:benchmark_traj}\hyperref[fig:benchmark_traj]{b}), categorized into two types: (1) cluttered geometric scenes composed of randomly distributed primitives (e.g., cylinders, ellipsoids, boxes) that induce highly non-convex traversability, similar to the setup in Sec.~\ref{sec:ablation}, and (2) procedurally generated obstacle fields based on Perlin noise.
-For each method, we executed 10 independent trials across varying target speeds, with the aggregate success rates reported in Tab.~\ref{tab:benchmark}.
+We benchmark our proposed framework against four representative baselines: the planning-based Ego-Planner~\cite{zhou2020ego} and the learning-based NavRL~\cite{xu2025navrl}, YOPO~\cite{yopo}, and DiffPhys~\cite{zhang2025learning}.
+Each method was evaluated with its native observation design under the same target-speed budget.
+Experiments were conducted on 16 unseen benchmark scenes, all with the same dimensions as those used in Sec.~\ref{sec:ablation} and excluded from training (Fig.~\ref{fig:benchmark_traj}\hyperref[fig:benchmark_traj]{b}), categorized into two types: (1) 12 cluttered geometric scenes composed of randomly distributed primitives that induce highly non-convex traversability, and (2) 4 procedurally generated obstacle fields based on Perlin noise.
+Across these two scene types, scene difficulty increased with obstacle density, as reflected by the median free-space ESDF, which decreased from $1.24\,\mathrm{m}$ to $0.49\,\mathrm{m}$.
+For each method and target speed, we conducted 160 independent trials in total, and a run was counted as successful only if the UAV completed the scene without collision and finished within $5\,\mathrm{m}$ of the goal.
+Representative success-rate results are reported in Tab.~\ref{tab:benchmark}.

-As detailed in Tab.~\ref{tab:benchmark}, Ego-Planner\cite{zhou2020ego} yields a viable success rate only at the lowest target speed ($3\,\mathrm{m/s}$) and fails completely at higher velocities.
-This performance degradation is characteristic of optimization-based pipelines, where the computational latency of iterative re-planning often exceeds the fast reaction time required for high-speed collision avoidance, leading to unavoidable crashes.

-While DiffPhys~\cite{zhang2025learning} outperforms Ego-Planner~\cite{zhou2020ego} at moderate speeds, it struggles to scale to higher velocities, exhibiting both lower success rates and an inability to track high target setpoints (Fig.~\ref{fig:benchmark_traj}\hyperref[fig:benchmark_traj]{a}).
-This degradation stems primarily from its predefined heading strategy, which creates a fundamental conflict between agile control and effective perception.
-During rapid acceleration or deceleration, the substantial body pitch inevitably shifts the limited camera field of view towards the ground or sky, respectively.
-Lacking the capability for active yaw adaptation to compensate for these visual occlusions, the agent suffers from intermittent loss of environmental awareness.
-Compounding this perceptual deficit is the lack of explicit safety constraints in both training and deployment.
-Consequently, the policy is forced to either fly blindly, leading to frequent collisions, or adopt conservative braking behaviors to stabilize visual inputs, thereby severely limiting the realized velocity.